huniqcast/rn-ecommerce-doc/docs/interface-home.md

 ---
-id: home-interface
+id: interface-home
 title: Home
 sidebar_label: Home
 ---

 The home screen is represented by the following picture:

 ![React Native E-commerce Homepage Template](assets/Homepage-documented.png)

 As you can see this picture can be built using the mainly 4 components :

 1. HeroArea
 2. Typography